Advsol/jQuery-interceptor/README.md

 });
 </script>
 ```
-You can also obtain the demo file the [Advsol/JQuery-interceptor](https://github.com/Advsol/jQuery-interceptor/blob/master/demo/index.html) article
+You can also obtain the demo file the [Advsol/JQuery-interceptor](https://github.com/Advsol/jQuery-interceptor/blob/master/demo/index.html) article.

 Next, save the file and upload it to your cloud storage/host.

-For this example it is added to the demo folder in the repo.
+For this example, it is added to the demo folder in the repo.

 The sample iPart is located here:
 [https://raw.githubusercontent.com/Advsol/jQuery-interceptor/master/demo/index.html](https://raw.githubusercontent.com/Advsol/jQuery-interceptor/master/demo/index.html)

 ### Configuring the iPart in iMIS
-Do the following to configure the iPart in iMIS
+Do the following to configure the iPart in iMIS:
  - Log into iMIS as a Staff user.
- - Go to: **RiSE -> Maintenance -> Content types**.
+ - Go to: **RiSE > Maintenance > Content types**.
- - Click **New**  **Content-Type**.
+ - Click **New** > **Content-Type**.
  - Select **Client-based (preferred)**.
- - Complete the required fields (Name, Description and the first URL field).
+ - Complete the required fields (Name, Description, and the first URL field).
 Use the URL to your iPart or the link to the sample iPart in the link above.

 ![content type screen shot](https://raw.githubusercontent.com/Advsol/jQuery-interceptor/master/images/content-type.PNG)
 	 -